alexandercerutti/passkit-generator/API.md

 **Setting Pass Structure Keys (primaryFields, secondaryFields, ...)**:
 ___

-Unlike method-set properties or overrides, to set fields inside areas (*primaryFields*, *secondaryFields*, *auxiliaryFields*, *headerFields*, *backFields*), this library make available a dedicated interface that extends native Array, to let you perform all the operations you need on the fields.
-Still, **shouldOverride** option, will determine whether default inserted fields should be kept or not.
+Unlike method-set properties or overrides, to set fields inside _areas_ (*primaryFields*, *secondaryFields*, *auxiliaryFields*, *headerFields*, *backFields*), this library make available a dedicated interface that extends native Array, to let you perform all the operations you need on the fields.
+Fields already available in pass.json, will be automatically loaded in the library.
+Therefore, reading one of the _areas_, will also show those that were loaded.

 **Examples:**